Particular/docs.particular.net/persistence/sql/dialect-mysql.md

 ---
-title: MySQL dialect
+title: SQL Persistence - MySQL dialect
 component: SqlPersistence
 related:
-reviewed: 2017-11-23
+reviewed: 2019-09-26
 ---

 {{WARNING: This persistence will run on the free version of the above engines, i.e. [MySQL Community Edition](https://www.mysql.com/products/community/).
-However it is strongly recommended to use commercial versions for any production system.
+However, it is strongly recommended to use commercial versions for any production system.
 It is also recommended to ensure that support agreements are in place.
 See [MySQL support](https://www.mysql.com/support/) for details.
 }}